 The health of a lake or river hinges on the delicate shoreline – the “Ribbon of Life.”
-The complex interplay of plants, animals, land, and water combine to make shorelines the single most important part of the river ecosystem.
+The complex interplay of plants, animals, land, wetlands, and water combine to make the shoreline the single most important part of the river ecosystem.

 - Shorelines are breeding grounds, nurseries, food sources, shelter, and hiding places for many species.

 - 90% of all living things in a lake or river are found along the shoreline.

 - Shorelines are effective natural filters and buffer zones, acting as the “kidneys” for the watershed.

 - Shorelines help to improve the quality and quantity of ground water.

 - Polluted run-off is trapped and absorbed by the vegetation, thus protecting water quality.